TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 2. Create a module or a new mix project which will have to make requests to https://docs.openaq.org
 ```
 There must be a function to which a country name should be passed as an argument.
-One the screen there should be all of the current measurements in that country,
+On the screen there should be all of the current measurements in that country,
 and the city with the highest and lowest measurement value.
 Processes, tasks or agents shall be used.
 The code structure and the way of implementation are fluid.
 For ease use these dependencies: